3MT® competition

 The 3MT is open to PhD and Professional Doctorate (Research) candidates who have successfully passed their confirmation milestone (including candidates whose thesis is under submission) by the date of their first presentation in the competition.
 Graduates are not eligible.

-For the School heats, Masters by research and pre-confirmation PhD and Professional Doctorate (Research) candidates who are active in their program may participate in the 3MT® competition at School level, at the discretion of each School, but may not proceed to the University Championship.
+For the School heats, Masters by research and pre-confirmation PhD and Professional Doctorate (Research) candidates who are active in their program may participate in the 3MT® competition at the School level, at the discretion of each School, but may not proceed to the University Championship.

 Prizes